-To ensure that any motorcycle and moped loads are restrained so that they do not endanger the rider or other road users.
+To ensure that any powered light vehicle loads are restrained so that they do not endanger the rider or other road users.

-FORS operators shall have a policy, equipment, training and documentation in place for safe loads.
+FORS Operators shall have a policy, equipment, training and documentation in place for safe loads.
 The policy shall include:

-- Correct motorcycle and moped types for the load to be carried - The load types to be carried by each motorcycle or moped - · Safe loading and unloading practices - Compliance with load documentation such as risk assessments and method statements
+- Correct vehicle types for the load to be carried - The load types to be carried by each vehicle - Safe loading and unloading practices - Compliance with vehicle manufacturer's handbook and any supporting load documentation

-Where relevant, load documentation shall include:
+Load documentation shall include:

-- Motorcycle or moped gross weight limits

 - Nature of the load

-- Load weight and dimensions
+- · Load weight

-- · Loading and unloading instructions
+- Loading and unloading instructions

 - Load distribution

-- Load restraint system such as top boxes, paniers and side bags
+- Load restraint system